How to Beat a Burglary Charge

 If reliable evidence proves that your story is false, even the smallest part of it, a judge or jury are far less likely to believe anything that you have to say.
 Also, your new image as a liar could drastically alter their perception of you as a good person.
 If either happens, it will be much more difficult for you to avoid a conviction.

-Creating a Defense Strategy to Beat Your Burglary Charge
+Creating a Defense Strategy: How to Beat a Burglary Charge

 Once you tell your burglary defense attorney what happened, putting together a defense strategy should quickly follow.
 If you’ve selected a good lawyer, they will have experience assisting several other people who have been in situations similar to yours, which will help substantially during this process.